Granting exclusivity to Amazon is a choice all self-publishers need to make at some time.

 For many authors, another advantage is simplicity.
 Because Amazon has such a huge percentage of the ebook market, and in particular now for KU readers, publishing elsewhere is not worth the extra work and complication.

-It is easier to manage, and authors can concentrate on using the book promotion tools that Amazon provide.
-These include AMS to run ads or the Amazon book preview widget to promote on websites and blogs.
+It is easier to manage, and authors can concentrate on using the book promotion tools that Amazon provides.

 What are the restrictions of Amazon KDPS exclusive distribution